 On Architecture and Technical Debt

-In a modern software engineering organization, engineers are tasked with building many things.
-This can be code that you ship; or the code that ships code; or the infrastructure on which you run the code.
+In a modern technology organization, engineers are tasked with building and managing many things.
+Those can be code that you ship; or the code that ships code; or the infrastructure on which you run the code.
 This can include third-party services–really, anything you use to help build, test, deploy, or monitor a product.
 Let’s call this collection of things architecture.

-We want the architecture we build to last a long time, and carry with it a minimum of fuss.
-If we can accomplish this task, we will free ourselves to spend more time writing new code with confidence.
-There are three properties that such architecture should have to give it the best chance at that long life:
+We want the software we build to last a long time, and carry with it a minimum of fuss.
+If we can accomplish this task, we will free ourselves to spend more time writing new code, and we can do so with confidence.
+But what happens when systems break down and pain points emerge?